syncfusion/ej2-react-docs/src/lineargauge/linear-gauge/dimensions.md

 {% endtab %}

-**In Percentage**
+### In Percentage

-By setting value in percentage, linear gauge gets its dimension with respect to its container.
-For example, when the height is ‘50%’, linear gauge renders to half of the container height.
+By setting value in percentage, Linear Gauge receives its dimension matching to its parent.
+For example, when the height is set as "**50%**", Linear Gauge renders to half of the parent height.
+The Linear Gauge will be responsive when the width is set as "**100%**".

 ```html
     <div id='container'>